 The first problem is that they are behind in UAV technology.
 Russia’s defense sector is still weak as a result of the devastating budget cutbacks in the 1990s, when Russia’s economy and defense spending both collapsed.
 Small to medium size UAVs are not a technically difficult aerospace project.
 The problem is that finding production resources and time can be difficult in a centralized system that has yet to recover and modernize, and needs its available engineers to support existing strategic and/or export-oriented projects.
-Russia lack of progress in this field suggests that issues remain.
+Russia has made progress in this field since 2007, but that didn’t solve their immediate problem at the time, and the slowness of that progress suggests that issues remain.

-So, too, do reports of Russian UAV performance in Georgia.
+Reports of Russian UAV performance in Georgia shone a harsh light on their difficulties.
 Defense Update:

 “An example of Russian UAVs technology is the Tipchak system developed by the Lutch Design Bureau.
 According to Mr Popovkin, the drone was operational during the recent fighting with Georgia, but had demonstrated many problems, among them a distinct acoustic signature audible from long distance, which, coupled with the low ceiling, yielded high vulnerability to ground fire.
 The developers are currently working on a new-generation Tipchak, expected to be delivered in about three years… The new Russian UAV weighs 132 pounds, has a payload of 32 pounds and can stay in the air for two hours per sortie.
 The Tipchak can operate as high as 10,000 feet.
 The drone carries a day/night camera payload.
 It has an operational range of 40 km and mission endurance of about two hours.”